 SACStat Sentencing Statistics

 We publish statistics for individual offences on Sentencing Advisory Council Statistics (SACStat).
-SACStat is an online database of sentencing outcomes in Victorian adult courts that includes statistics for:
+SACStat is an online database of sentencing outcomes in the Victorian adult courts that includes statistics for:

 Go to SACStat.

-Sentencing Snapshots are short reports that include data for 31 offences heard in the County and Supreme Courts of Victoria.
+Sentencing Snapshots are short reports that include data for high-volume offences heard in the County and Supreme Courts of Victoria.
 Published since 2005, Sentencing Snapshots cover a five-year period for each offence.
 Offences are updated every two years.

 General Trends in Sentencing

-Our general trends in sentencing include long-term sentencing trends for Victorian courts, imprisonment trends for Victoria, Australia and international jurisdictions, and general trends for juvenile detention.
+Our general trends in sentencing include long-term sentencing trends for the Victorian courts, imprisonment trends for Victoria, Australia and international jurisdictions, and general trends for juvenile detention.